Rebecca Richards-Kortum: Career and research

+In 2005, she noticed the lack of resources in terms of equipment and infrastructure for premature babies in impoverished areas.
+With another faculty member at Rice University, she created the Rice 360° Institute for Global Health where she developed low-power devices at a low cost.
+The institute has created a myriad of solutions ranging from Pumani CPAP system which works to help newborns who have breathing problems, BiliSpec, a diagnostic tool for jaundice that measures bilirubin levels, and DoseRight, a solution for precise administration of liquid medication to children.

+In addition, she co-founded Beyond Traditional Borders, which is a curriculum for undergraduates to turn classroom content into solutions for global health.
+Through the course, students are tasked with building a technology that responds to a global health need as a part of a capstone project.
+Through this class, she has worked with students to create an LED based phototherapy lights and positive airway pressure machines.

 Publications

 She is the author of the textbook Biomedical Engineering for Global Health (Cambridge University Press, 2010) and the author or co-author of over 315 research papers, 13 book chapters, and 40 patents.

 Honors and awards

+In 2018, Richards-Kortum was selected as one of five US scientists to serve in the US Department of State as a US Science Envoy for Health Security.
+Through this position, she will focus on expanding American engineering research to Africa to build more capacity for collaborations.

+She is also the 2017 finalist of the MacArthur Foundation grant where she received millions of dollars for her team to develop and implement their neonatal technology that is estimated to prevent over 85 percent of newborn deaths in Africa.

 In recognition of her work, Richards-Kortum received a MacArthur Fellowship in 2016.
 She was elected to the National Academy of Engineering in 2008 and the National Academy of Sciences and the American Academy of Arts and Sciences in 2015.

 In 2016 she received the Pierre Galletti Award, the highest honor from the American Institute for Medical and Biological Engineering (AIMBE), for her contributions to global health care and bioengineering technology.
 In her Pierre Galletti address to the AIMBE, she noted that the biggest career-transition gender disparity occurs at the graduate student/postdoc-to-assistant professor step, and she challenged the leaders in bioengineering to encourage women to pursue academic positions, especially at the "20th mile" of the academic "marathon."

 She was elected to the American Philosophical Society in 2017.

 In 2014 Richards-Kortum was awarded the Michael S. Feld Biophotonics Award from The Optical Society for her "exceptional contributions to advancing the applications of optics in disease diagnosis and inspiring work in disseminating low-cost health technologies to the developing world."

 In 2008, she was named a Howard Hughes Medical Institute Professor and received a grant for the undergraduate global health program at Rice.
 This program won the science prize for Inquiry-Based Instruction from Science magazine and the Lemelson-MIT Award Global Innovation.

-Rebecca Richards-Kortum has received more grants than any other Rice University Professor.